In the meanwhile, please, use http://devnet.jetbrains.net/thread/290032

 Currently, IntelliJ IDEA Scala plugin is in beta stage and is being actively developed.
 Here is the list of what you will need to try it:

-- Scala SDK should be downloaded and installed on your computer.
-This can be done in one of the following ways.
+- Scala Programming Language SDK (can should be downloaded from Official Scala Site)and installed on your computer.

 Setting up the Environment

 - Run IntelliJ IDEA.
 On the Welcome Screen, click Open Plugin Manager.